 In order to get into one of the best ranked MBA programs in the nation, your score should be at least within the top 10%, though your chances are even better if you place within the top 5%.
-According to The Economist, the average GMAT score for Stanford University’s Graduate School of Business — which had the highest average in 2017 — was 737.
+According to The Economist, the average GMAT score for Northwestern University’s Kellogg School of Management — which had the highest average in 2018 — was 728.

 Students can view their unofficial scores immediately after taking the exam, but official scores typically take 20 days to arrive.
 The analytical writing section of the exam takes longer to score since students do not answer questions in a multiple-choice format.

 Students who take the GRE will notice some immediate differences between it and the GMAT, starting with the number of points available.
 The highest score on the main portion of the test is a 340, with six additional points available from the analytical writing section.
 Both the quantitative and verbal sections include 170 points each.

 Kaplan provides the following look at what exactly a good GRE score looks like and how it compares to other scores.